Dr. Rak Kim

 r.kim@uu.nl

-Kim is an interdisciplinary social scientist at the intersection of global environmental governance and international environmental law.
-His research interests include exploring the structural complexities of global governance, with a focus on international regimes, agreements, and organizations as its key institutional building blocks.
-He has authored more than 80 publications in journals and books, including the edited volume Architectures of Earth System Governance: Institutional Complexity and Structural Transformation (Cambridge University Press, 2020).
+Trained as an interdisciplinary scholar (PhD, ANU Fenner School), Kim works at the intersection of global environmental governance and international environmental law.
+His research advances theories of Earth system law and governance and examines how international regimes, agreements, and organizations interact within complex institutional architectures.
+He has (co)authored more than 100 publications, including the edited volume Architectures of Earth System Governance: Institutional Complexity and Structural Transformation (Cambridge University Press, 2020).

-Kim is a Senior Research Fellow at the Earth System Governance Project, where he co-leads the Task Force on Earth System Law, the Working Group on Earth-Space Governance, and a research cluster of the Task Force on Ocean Governance.
+Kim holds several leadership roles in the field.
+Within the Earth System Governance Project, he co-leads the Task Force on Earth System Law and a research cluster of the Task Force on Ocean Governance.
 At the Copernicus Institute, he co-leads the Special Interest Group on Network Analysis for Sustainability.
-He sits on the editorial board of six leading journals, such as Earth System Governance and Review of European, Comparative & International Environmental Law.
-Kim served as a Lead Author of the United Nations Environment Programme's flagship report Global Environment Outlook (2019) and co-authored the 10-year Science and Implementation Plan of the Earth System Governance Project (2018).
+He also serves on the editorial boards of leading journals, including Global Environmental Politics, Earth System Governance, and Review of European, Comparative & International Environmental Law.
+He was Lead Author of the United Nations Environment Programme's Global Environment Outlook (2019), co-author of the 10-year Science and Implementation Plan of the Earth System Governance Project (2018), and is currently contributing to the United Nations World Ocean Assessment expected in 2025.

-At Utrecht University, Kim teaches undergraduate and graduate courses and supervises research students, including five PhD candidates.
-He was nominated twice by a student association for the university-wide Outstanding Teacher Award in 2019 and 2022.
+At Utrecht University, Kim teaches across BSc and MSc programmes and supervises research students.
+He has supervised five PhD projects to completion, with six more in progress.
+He was nominated twice by a student association for the university-wide Outstanding Teacher Award (2019, 2022).